Ways you can help

 - Make a credit card donation online using our secure site.
 When you complete the online form, the default is for a general donation which means we will direct your donation to the area of greatest need.
 Alternatively, if you wish to, you can indicate the particular programme you would like to support by selecting it from the drop down menu: Homeless Persons' Legal Clinic, Mental Health Law Practice, Refugee Civil Law Clinic, Administrative Law Clinic or Law student clinics.

-- Send us a cheque or money order by downloading our donation form below.
+- CHEQUE OF MONEY ORDER: Send us a cheque or money order by downloading our donation form below.

 You can make regular donations to QPILCH through your pay.
 If your employer has a workplace giving programme in place, please ask your payroll officer for a form to complete, or you can download our workplace giving form below and hand it in at work.
 If your employer doesn't have a workplace giving programme in place you could submit a request and refer them to the ATO website to find out how to set up a programme.

 You can leave a bequest to QPILCH in your Will.
 Download our bequest clauses below or please contact our bequest officer for more information on 07 3846 6317 or firstname.lastname@example.org.

 You can also leave a bequest to our perpetual fund - The Civil Justice Fund - that is managed by the Queensland Community Foundation (QCF).
 Your bequest will be invested and remain in perpetuity.
 The interest earned from donations and bequests invested in the Civil Justice Fund will support civil law projects conducted by community legal centres that satisfy a legal need, involve partnerships with others, provide a practical legal service or involve research preparatory to developing a practical legal service, and are based on best practice in the relevant field.
 The Civil Justice Fund also supports civil casework on a full or part fee paying basis for public interest cases which have strong prospects of success.